These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

 Finally, the Lumibrite markers provide superior readability even in extremely dark areas and use Hardlex crystal for durability and protection.
 However, Hardlex crystals are not as scratch-resistant as sapphire crystals.
 [R]

 The Seiko Flightmaster is even cheaper than the Bulova Men's Moonwatch at a price of just $264!
-For all the features, functionalities, and benefits, the Flightmaster is a superb pilot watch with excellent value.
+For all the features, functionalities, and benefits, the Flightmaster is a superb flight watch with excellent value.

 - Professional & luxurious appeal